raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 `productsOfProducts` does appear to enumerate all of the topologies of finite trees, but with two important caveats.

 First, Although the printed representation of `productOfProduct`'s elements look like trees, in actual fact each element uses structure sharing.
-Although the output `[[], [[]]]` may look like it represents:
+Although the printed representation `[[], [[]]]` may look like it represents:

 <div class="mermaid">
   graph LR